wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/feedforward.rst

 Feedforward Control in WPILib
 =============================

+.. note:: This article focuses on in-code implementation of feedforward control in WPILib.
+For a conceptual explanation of the feedforward equations used by WPILib, see :ref:`docs/software/advanced-controls/introduction/introduction-to-feedforward:Introduction to DC Motor Feedforward`

-So far, we've used feedback control for reference tracking (making a system's output follow a desired reference signal).
+You may have used feedback control (such as PID) for reference tracking (making a system's output follow a desired reference signal).
 While this is effective, it's a reactionary measure; the system won't start applying control effort until the system is already behind.
 If we could tell the controller about the desired movement and required input beforehand, the system could react quicker and the feedback controller could do less work.
 A controller that feeds information forward into the plant like this is called a feedforward controller.

-A feedforward controller injects information about the system’s dynamics (like a mathematical model does) or the intended movement.
-Feedforward handles parts of the control actions we already know must be applied to make a system track a reference, then feedback compensates for what we do not or cannot know about the system’s behavior at runtime.
+A feedforward controller injects information about the system's dynamics (like a mathematical model does) or the intended movement.
+Feedforward handles parts of the control actions we already know must be applied to make a system track a reference, then feedback compensates for what we do not or cannot know about the system's behavior at runtime.

 The WPILib Feedforward Classes
 ------------------------------